DasDarkLord/xyraith/docs/bytecode.md

 ```
 When all constants are done, put `0x00` to indicate the end of the constant table.
 ## Basic Blocks
-Xyraith's code is split into "basic blocks".
+Xyraith's runtime is split into "basic blocks".
 This is the format for them:
 ```
 [Int - Block Size]
 /* block header */